 - Gear suggestions

 Red Snapper Biology

-Red snapper are reef fish and spend most of their time around offshore structures.
+Red snappers are reef fish and spend most of their time around offshore structures.
 Wrecks, reefs, stone piles, even submerged chicken coops are likely to have red snapper on them.

-Snapper tend to school with other snappers of similar size, so you aren’t likely to find big fish hanging around smaller ones.
-Any kind of bottom structure can hold baitfish and also snapper, so make sure you don’t overlook promising spots.
+Snappers tend to school with other snappers of similar size, so you aren’t likely to find big fish hanging around smaller ones.
+Any bottom structure can hold baitfish and snapper, so make sure you don’t overlook promising spots.
 Expect the red snapper to be suspended above the structure, especially the bigger ones that don’t need to hide.

-Red snapper tend to look like their other cousin snapper, but have a few distinct features that help identify them.
-They are, of course, overall reddish pink, and have a red eye.
+Red snappers tend to look like their other cousin snapper but have distinct features that help identify them.
+They are, of course, overall reddish-pink and have red-eye.
 Their canine teeth are less pronounced than other snapper species.

 Red Snapper’s Preferred Food

-Red snapper mostly feeds on small fish, crustaceans, and squid.
-All of them make excellent cut bait for red snapper fishing, with live baits typically producing larger fish.
-Red snapper tend to love structure because that structure holds tons of small baitfish, giving them easy access to food.
+Red snapper mainly feeds on small fish, crustaceans, and squid.
+They all make excellent cut bait for red snapper fishing, with live baits typically producing larger fish.
+Red snappers tend to love structure because it holds tons of small baitfish, giving them easy access to food.

 Red Snapper Fishing Tactics